Are you searching website, for sell your mobile app code, here is the some website listing

 </LinearLayout>

-public class MyListActivty extends ListActivity {
+and on activitypublic class MyListActivty extends ListActivity {

 private Context context = null;